dfe-analytical-services/explore-education-statistics/src/explore-education-statistics-frontend/README.md

 ### `npm run lint`

-Lints the entire codebase using TSLint.
+Lints the entire codebase using TSLint and StyleLint.

 ### `npm test`